 Both implants and dentures restore the function of your teeth so that you can eat food without worrying.
 Traditional dentures have a bad reputation for slipping or falling out of place when you’re eating or speaking, but they shouldn’t do this if they fit well.
 Over time, however, bone loss in your jaw does cause your dentures to begin fitting more loosely, which can cause them to slip if it isn’t resolved.
-This is why it’s recommended that you take your dentures in to Dr. Miedema to be assessed and adjusted once a year.
+This is why it’s recommended that you take your dentures to Dr. Fenn to be assessed and adjusted once a year.

 Additionally, eating particularly sticky or crunchy foods with traditional dentures can be tricky and may pull them out of place, so you do need to be careful about what you eat.
 Since implant-supported dentures are rooted directly into your jaw like natural tooth roots, they function more like natural teeth than traditional dentures do.
 They provide the stability that you need to eat all of your favorite foods just like you would with natural teeth.
 This adds an extra layer of confidence and comfort to implant-supported dentures for many patients.